Our Process - American Artisans Handcrafting Cape Cod's Finest Fixtures

 To enter our shop is to travel back to a time where you will see hand tools and hand-operated machinery more than a century old.
-Using templates and patterns originally designed and used to handcraft oil and candle fired lanterns, we ensure our present day, hand-made lanterns are true and loyal to the enduring style and lasting quality of their ancestors.
+Using templates and patterns originally designed and used to manufacture oil and candle fired lanterns, we ensure our present day, handcrafted lanterns are true and loyal to the enduring style and lasting quality of their ancestors.

 The hand-operated equipment and crafting process we use, is the same as that of our forefathers.
 Flat sheets of copper, brass or pewter, are cut using those century-old templates as guides.
 Those sheets are folded, beaded and ridged all by hand.
-Even the hinges, latches and handles are hand-crafted in those old ways. .
+Even the hinges, latches and handles are hand-crafted authentically.

-The personal and traditional handcrafting process continues at the soldering station, and particular attention is paid to hand-fitting each piece of the lantern in assembly to ensure its long-lasting quality.
-Soldering skills developed since the founding of our Shop forge strong joints with a minimum of exposed solder.
+The age old art of soldering and attention to detail is something we pride ourselves on.
+The strong soldering joints are bonded to ensure stability and a lifetime of beauty.
 These acquired skills include the expertise to "blind" solder many joints; this process takes longer but results in a lantern that will stand the test of time.

 Using hand operated machinery, our coppersmiths cut, fold, bend and bead fabricating lantern parts.
 We hand fit each handcrafted copper part to ensure long lasting quality and integrity that stands the test of time.